StackVista/stackstate-docs/develop/developer-guides/mirroring.md

 ## Mirror Architecture

-Before mirroring StackState used to work with a plugin system to allow it to work with third-party telemetry data sources.
+Before mirroring Rancher Observability used to work with a plugin system to allow it to work with third-party telemetry data sources.
 Still some telemetry sources are accessed via the custom plugin method, but over time these will be deprecated in favor of the mirroring architecture, which builds on the plugin architecture.

 Mirroring is performed using two components: the `Mirror Plugin` and a remote telemetry system called the `Mirror`.
-The Mirror Plugin is a StackState plugin configured to talk to the Mirror.
+The Mirror Plugin is a Rancher Observability plugin configured to talk to the Mirror.
 The plugin requires the Mirror to implement the Mirror REST API.
 In its turn, the Mirror acts as a gateway to the target telemetry system and is implemented as a webserver.

-The StackState instance has to be able to open a connection to the mirror.
+The Rancher Observability instance has to be able to open a connection to the mirror.
 There is some work planned to use the Agent to reverse the connection, but this isn't available as of yet.

-The Mirror is intended to be stateless and to proxy StackState requests to the target telemetry system.
+The Mirror is intended to be stateless and to proxy Rancher Observability requests to the target telemetry system.
 The Mirror can be implemented in any technology or programming language.
 The only requirement is that it implements the Mirror REST API described below.

 ## Mirror REST API